mjcumming/openhab-alexa/docs/USAGE.md

 #### `TiltAngle`

-Items that represent the title angle of a window blind.
+Items that represent the tilt angle of a window blind.

 If paired with [`PositionState`](#positionstate), the primary controls (open/close/stop) can be defined as position-based or tilt-based setting metadata parameter `primaryControl="tilt"` at the group level.